Sorry, this program is not available for local students.

 - At least three years of professional experience in the animation, games, interactivity and/or digital media area.

-- Complete and submit the online pre-selection kit by Thursday 10 November (late applications may be considered).
+- Complete and submit the online pre-selection kit by Friday 17 February 2017.

 - Attend an interview (some applicants)